nordic-institute/dynamic-discovery-client/dynamic-discovery-client/README.md

      DefaultSignatureValidator signatureValidator = new DefaultSignatureValidator(truststore);

+## 3.4.
+CONFIGURE REGULAR EXPRESSION TO VALIDATE CERTIFICATE SUBJECT

+Apart from validating response of signer certificates against the truststore, the Dynamic Discovery gives the possibility to add (optional) a regular expression to validate any certificate metadata related to the subject of the signer certificate.

+In order to add this optional validation, please follow the steps below:

+     Default Signature Validator with regex to check certificate subject

+     KeyStore truststore = KeyStore.getInstance("JKS");
+     truststore.load(new FileInputStream(Thread.currentThread().getContextClassLoader().getResource("example/truststore.ts").getFile()), null);

+     String regexSubjectValidation = "^CN=eDelivery_SMP_TEST_1.*$"
+     DefaultSignatureValidator signatureValidator = new DefaultSignatureValidator(truststore,regexSubjectValidation);

+    Default Signature Validator

+    KeyStore truststore = KeyStore.getInstance("JKS");
+    truststore.load(new FileInputStream(Thread.currentThread().getContextClassLoader().getResource("example/truststore.ts").getFile()), null);

+    DefaultSignatureValidator signatureValidator = new DefaultSignatureValidator(truststore);

 ## 4. HOW TO USE THE DYNAMIC DISCOVERY CLIENT

 The DynamicDiscoveryBuilder is responsible for creating a new instance of the Dynamic Discovery Client.
 By default, there are implementations for all core services provided by the tool however new customized implementations can be used by the user.